thuan06/nginx-proxy/README.md

-* Config file for one domain.
 * With each domain, you shoud created a nginx config file.
-* This sample for domain: Server0.testdomain.com on Server0
-* Inoder to get A/A+ rank on ssllab.com.
+* In oder to get A/A+ rank on ssllabs.com.
 You must create a dhparams.pem file
   * sudo mkdir -p /usr/local/ssl/
   * cd /usr/local/ssl/
   * sudo openssl dhparam -out dhparams.pem 4096